djefte/UABCRadio/modules/contrib/editoria11y/README.md

   of the screen with an issue count.
 Users can press the button to view details of any alerts or access additional tools ("full check"), including visualizers for the document outline and image alt attributes.
+* In edit mode, it also checks within CKEditor5 and Gutenberg edit boxes.
+CKEditor4 boxes cannot be checked.
 * Depending on configuration settings, the panel may open automatically if new issues are detected.